 An interesting sidelight on the production is the fact that the wide-angle lens used is not the conventional 24mm objective so generally used, but a special 21mm lens which is part of the cinematographer’s personal equipment.

-In December of 1941, the following essay, penned by Maltese Falcon writer-director John Huston, was published.
+The following essay penned by Maltese Falcon writer-director John Huston was published in AC Dec.
+1941.
 It gives a clear take on how grateful he was for Edeson’s expertise on the picture, and how their working relationship on his debut feature became an eye-opening experience, carrying over to his next assignment, In This Our Life (1942), photographed by Ernest Haller, ASC.

 By John Huston

 Noted Screen Writer, Director of The Maltese Falcon

 Not so long ago, my concept of cameramen was that they were nice fellows who concentrated their efforts on turning out pretty compositions and making the leading lady look glamorous.
 To be perfectly frank, I also had an idea that the present system of crediting them as “Director of Photography” was more or less a polite fiction — dressing things up with a new name, and not much else.

 But that was before a change from writing scripts to directing them put me out on the set actually to work with these men of the camera.
 Practical experience very quickly forced me to revise my ideas, and convinced me that the industry’s cinematographers are, as a class, perhaps the most invaluable and yet generally underrated men in Hollywood.